Contributors

 Kividi Koralage

 Kividi Koralage is a graduate of Edith Cowan University (ECU) in Sri Lanka, specialising in International Business.
-She is currently pursuing an LLB and an International Relations program at Aberystwyth University in the UK.
+She is currently pursuing an LLB and an International Relations programme at Aberystwyth University in the UK.
 A CIMA passed finalist and an alumna of the Bandaranaike Centre for International Studies (BCIS), her academic and professional journey is driven by a deep interest in development, law, and global economic systems.

 Read her article: From Colonialism to COVID-19: Why Global Health Remains Unequal